-In short, the relationship between the net increase in market rate units and the incentive to developers to undertake Mt.
-Laurel development is basic to the success of the builder's remedy concept.
-However, our analysis indicates that a 20% set aside with a 25% density bonus, as is now under consideration in Old Bridge, inherently provides no incentive to a developer to choose to build such a Mt.
-Laurel project.
+In short, the relationship between the net increase in market rate units and the incentive to developers to undertake Mt.\Laurel development is basic to the success of the builder's remedy concept.
+However, our analysis indicates that a 20% set aside with a 25% density bonus, as is now under consideration in Old Bridge, inherently provides no incentive to a developer to choose to build such a Mt.\Laurel project.
 This is explained below by comparing several scenarios.

-The first scenario is the typical Mt.
-Laurel development.
-Throughout the State, developments have generally received upwards of a 500% increase in density in return for a 20% Mt.
-Laurel set aside.
+The first scenario is the typical Mt\Laurel development.
+Throughout the State, developments have generally received upwards of a 500% increase in density in return for a 20% Mt\Laurel set aside.
 For example, given a project originally zoned one unit per acre, a builder's remedy granting a 500% density bonus would permit a project density of five units per acre.
-On a per-acre basis, four units would be market-rate and one unit would be Mt.
-Laurel (at a 20% set aside).
-In this example, the builder would have the benefit of three additional market rate units per acre to offset the obligation to provide one Mt.
-Laurel unit per acre.
+On a per-acre basis, four units would be mt\Laurel (at a 20% set aside).
+In this example, the builder would have the benefit of three additional market rate units per acre to offset the obligation to provide one Mt\Laurel unit per acre.
 Also, the builder will be able to build a total of four market rate units whereas before only one market rate unit was allowed.
-The developer can therefore make four times the income originally allowed in order to compensate for the loss inherent in providing the Mt.
-Laurel units.
+The developer can therefore make four times the income originally allowed in order to compensate for the loss inherent in providing the Mt\Laurel units.

 The second scenario is a 25% density bonus with a 20% set aside, as now under consideration at Woodhaven.
-Under this scenario, the site's density would be increased by 25% from four units to the ware walk or and war who we will be the work of the wo acre to five units to the acre.
+Under this scenario, the site's density would be increased by 25% from four units to the acre to five units to the acre.
 On a per acre basis, four units would be market rate and one unit would be Mt.
 Laurel (at a 20% set aside).
 In this case the builder would have no additional market rate units to offset the obligation to build Mt.
 Laurel units: in effect, the extra unit derived from the density bonus is designated as a Mt.
 Laurel unit.
 Instead of a net gain, there is a loss, since the Mt.
 Laurel unit will have to be sold or rented at below cost.
 In short, to take a project initially zoned for 4 units per acre, increase density 25% to 5 units per acre, and then subject the project to a 20% Mt.
 Laurel set aside, is to provide that project with no additional revenue with which to offset the losses incurred in providing the Mt.
 Laurel units.